fyupeng/rpc-netty-framework/README.md

 - [ [#1.0.4.RELEASE](https://search.maven.org/artifact/cn.fyupeng/rpc-netty-framework/1.0.4.RELEASE/pom) ]: After deploying the project in the `Jar` method, register it in the registry The problem that the service cannot be found, decoupling the `Jar` package to start the injection of the configuration file, the same constraint name will overwrite the original configuration information of the project.

 - [ [#1.0.5](https://search.maven.org/artifact/cn.fyupeng/rpc-netty-framework/1.0.5/pom) ]: The default level of the heartbeat mechanism printing configuration is `trace`, and the default log level is `info`, which needs to be enabled in `logback.xml`.

+[ [#1.0.6](https://search.maven.org/artifact/cn.fyupeng/rpc-netty-framework/1.0.6/pom) ]: The default request packet size is `4096` Bytes, and the expansion is `100000` Bytes, meet the daily `100000` word data packets, it is not recommended to send large data packets, if necessary, see the exception `OutOfMemoryError` description.

 ### 9. Development Notes